Conversational UIs and bots for news and information — Part 1

 I wrote this post for the Leeds Creative Labs — Hepworth Edition where it was published.
 I‘m also posting it here for archiving.

-Here’s a picture of our excellent team: Steve Manthorp, Louise Atkinson, Joanne Armitage and myself.
+Here‘s a picture of our excellent team: Steve Manthorp, Louise Atkinson, Joanne Armitage (and me taking the picture).

 We roved far and wide in previous meetings, leapfrogging from one idea to the next, careful not to kill anything with even the whiff of goodness.
 But with the deadline just over a month away, the next two meetings at the School of Music in Leeds were time to focus.
 As it turned out, four strands emerged quite naturally, each around a certain aspect of the object, its place in the world and its relationship to the gallery and the audience.